laxmikant-ainapure/upcxx/INSTALL.md

 This will build the UPC\+\+ library and install it to the `<upcxx-install-path>` directory.
 Users are recommended to use paths to non-existent or empty directories as the installation path so that uninstallation is as trivial as `rm -rf <upcxx-install-path>`.
-Note that the install process downloads the GASNet communication library, so an Internet connection is needed.
+Note the default installer downloads the GASNet-EX communication library, so an Internet connection is needed.
+An offline installer is also available at the UPC\+\+ website.
 Depending on the platform, additional configuration may be necessary before invoking `install`.
 See below.